reactjs/react.dev/beta/src/content/learn/index.md

 By now, you know the basics of how to write React code!

-Head to [Thinking in React](/learn/thinking-in-react) to see how it feels to build a UI with React in practice.
+Check out the [Tutorial](/learn/tutorial-tic-tac-toe) to put them into practice and build your first mini-app with React.